AzeemGhumman/iqbal-demystified-dataset/developers/README.md

 ###  List Of Lists
-This YAML file contains the lists of all the lists present in the database.
+This YAML file contains the lists of all the lists present in the dataset.
 There is an ID associated with each List.
-To get the contents of a specific lists, the user can query the server using the List ID
+To get the contents of a specific list, the user can query from the dataset using the List ID.

 | Field Name | Type | Description
 | ------ | ------ | ------ |